KKlob/Capstone2/README.md

 ## Tech Stack
 - React + Node.js
 - API used: [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/)
+  - Limited to 5000 Requests per day
+  - On off chance request limit is hit for any day - show error to user w/ explination

 ## Goals
-- Create an app that gives a quick overview of a a member of Congress.
-Focusing on the most recent votes submitted and statements made.
+- Create an app that gives a quick overview of Congress and all members included.
+Focusing on the most recent major bill votes submitted and statements made.
 - All US voters will find this app usefull as a quick overview (May add links to get further information)

 ## Outline